waocats/crabgo/src/doc/src/reference/timings.md

 ![build-unit-time](../images/build-unit-time.png)

-The second graph shows Cargo's concurrency over time.
+The second graph shows Crabgo's concurrency over time.
 The background indicates CPU usage.
 The three lines are:
 - "Waiting" (red) --- This is the number of units waiting for a CPU slot to open.